-The Authority is required to adhere to the National Climate Change Adaptation Framework, which was published by the Minister for Communications, Climate Action and Environment in 2018, and the Department of Transport, Tourism and Sport's Sectoral Adaptation Plan, published in 2017
+The Authority is required to adhere to the National Adaptation Framework, which was published by the Minister for Communications, Climate Action and Environment in 2018, the Climate Action Plan (2019) and the Department of Transport, Tourism and Sport's Climate Change Sectoral Adaptation Plan (2019) for the transport sector.
+In addition, local authorities have adopted, under the provisions of the National Adaptation Framework, local adaptation strategies for their administrative areas, which include various transport related measures.

-Based on these adaptation plans, while bearing in mind the limited scope of the Integrated Implementation Plan as set out in legislation, the Authority will seek to ensure primacy for transport options which provide for unit reductions in carbon emissions.
+Based on these policies and plans, while bearing in mind the constrained scope of the Integrated Implementation Plan as set out in legislation, the Authority will seek to ensure primacy for transport options which provide for unit reductions in carbon emissions.
 This can most effectively be done by promoting public transport, walking and cycling, and by actively seeking to reduce car use in circumstances where alternative options are available.
 In addition, transitioning to lower emission vehicles for transport use is also fundamental to reducing transport related carbon emissions.

-To date the Authority has focussed significant levels of investment in these sustainable modes, including the reopening of the Phoenix Park Tunnel and the delivery of Luas Cross City.
+To date the Authority has focused significant levels of investment in these sustainable modes, including the reopening of the Phoenix Park Tunnel and the delivery of Luas Cross City.
 This will continue under this Plan.